kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 21, 2024 (update 3):
+- There is a bug that `--full_bf16` option is enabled even if it is not specified in `flux_train.py`.
+The bug will be fixed sooner. __Please specify the `--full_bf16` option explicitly, especially when training with 24GB VRAM.__
+- Stochastic rounding is now implemented when `--fused_backward_pass` is specified.
+The implementation is based on the code provided by 2kpr.
+Thank you so much!
+    - With this change, `--fused_backward_pass` is recommended over `--blockwise_fused_optimizers` when `--full_bf16` is specified.
+    - Please note that `--fused_backward_pass` is only supported with Adafactor.
+- The sample command in [FLUX.1 fine-tuning](#flux1-fine-tuning) is updated to reflect these changes.
+- Fixed `--single_blocks_to_swap` is not working in `flux_train.py`.

 Aug 21, 2024 (update 2):
 Fixed an error in applying mask in Attention.
 The attention mask was float, but it should be bool.